Niall-OLeary/AKG-Monthly-Workbook/README.md

     warehouse = compute_wh
     schedule = 'USING CRON 30 8 * * MON-FRI UTC'
     as
-create or replace table DATA_WAREHOUSE.BUSINESS_INTELLIGENCE.IN_MONTH_AGGREGATED_MILESTONES as( select site_name as Site,
+create or replace table DW.BI.IN_MONTH_AGGREGATED_MILESTONES as( select site_name as Site,